jezzsantos/saastack/docs/design-principles/0000-all-use-cases.md

 1. Create a new (shared) organization for the current user
 2. Inspect a specific organization
-3. (coming soon) Change the organization's details
+3. Change the organization's details
 4. Add an Avatar image to the organization
 5. Remove the Avatar from the organization
 6. Invite another guest or person to an organization (guest by email, or an existing person by email or by ID)
-7. (coming soon) Uninvite a member of the organization
+7. Un-invite a member from the organization
-8. (coming soon) Assign roles to a member
+8. Assign roles to a member
-9. (coming soon) Unassign roles from a member
+9. Unassign roles from a member
-10. (coming soon) List all members of the organization
+10. List all members of the organization
-11. (coming soon) List all memberships of the current (Authenticated) user
-12. (coming soon) Delete the organization
+11. Delete the organization (must be no remaining members)

 ### Subscriptions